AndriiBalakhtin/As-Well/README.md

-**As Well – The Ultimate Messenger Unifying Platforms**
+# As Well – The Ultimate Messenger Unifying Platforms

-As Well is a next-generation messenger designed to bring all your favorite messaging platforms into one seamless interface.
-Our initial focus is on integrating Telegram and Discord, allowing users to communicate effortlessly across these services without constantly switching apps.
+**As Well** is a next-generation messaging application built to seamlessly integrate all your favorite communication platforms into one unified interface.
+Initially, it focuses on integrating **Telegram** and **Discord**, enabling users to effortlessly manage conversations across these services without the need to toggle between multiple apps.

-🚀 Key Features:
+## 🚀 Key Features:

-Unified Messaging: Easily manage conversations from Telegram and Discord in a single application.
+- **Unified Messaging Experience**: Streamline communication by managing your Telegram and Discord chats from a single, intuitive interface.
-Cross-Platform Compatibility: Available on Windows, macOS, and Linux, with plans for mobile support in the future.
+- **Cross-Platform Compatibility**: As Well is available on **Windows**, **macOS**, and **Linux**, with future plans for mobile support on **iOS** and **Android**.
-Deep Integration: Stay connected with real-time updates, notifications, and synchronized chats across services.
+- **Deep Service Integration**: Stay connected with real-time updates, notifications, and synchronized chats across all integrated messaging platforms.
-Security & Privacy: Built with end-to-end encryption support and OAuth authentication for safe access.
+- **Security & Privacy**: Your privacy is our top priority.
+As Well offers **end-to-end encryption** and **OAuth authentication**, ensuring safe and secure access to your accounts.
-Customizable Experience: Smart notifications, theme options, and an intuitive UI tailored for developers and power users.
+- **Customizable User Experience**: Tailor your app with smart notifications, theme options, and an intuitive interface designed with both **developers** and **power users** in mind.
+- **Seamless Updates & Expansions**: As Well is continuously evolving.
+Future updates will include integrations with other popular messaging services, bringing you an even more expansive and unified communication tool.

-🌟 Future Expansions:
+## 🌟 Future Expansions:

-As Well aims to integrate even more messaging platforms over time, unifying communication across all major services while keeping the experience smooth, fast, and user-friendly.
+Our vision for **As Well** is to create a truly universal messaging platform, bringing all major services into one cohesive experience.
+Stay tuned for upcoming platform integrations that will keep you connected in ways never before possible.

+---

-👨‍💻 Development & Design:
+## 👨‍💻 Development & Design Team:

-Developer: Andrii Balakhtin / Aswella
+- **Developer**: Andrii Balakhtin (Aswella)
-Design & Mascot Concept: Katerina Balakina / yukorei
+- **Design & Mascot Concept**: Katerina Balakina (Yukorei)

+---

+## 📜 License for As Well

+**As Well** is released under the **MIT License**.
+You are free to use, modify, and distribute the software under the terms of the license.
+Here are the full terms and conditions:

+---

+### MIT License